 Tornado Quest has been a labor of love for me since we first went online in March, 1998.
 Our primary focus is on the earth sciences with emphasis on meteorology, climatology, and the environmental sciences.
-I publish a weekly post called Tornado Quest Science Links which covers a myriad of science topics.
-The Links page has a wide variety of weather data sites, links to weather safety info, general science sites, and our social media links.
+I publish a weekly post called Tornado Quest Science Links Week In Review which covers a myriad of science topics.
+Our Links page has a wide variety of weather data sites, links to weather safety info, general science sites, and our social media links.
 This blog is updated frequently and we have many ways you can stay in touch with us through social media.

 Tornado Quest on Twitter: https://twitter.com/tornadoquest

 Tornado Quest on Facebook: https://www.facebook.com/tornadoquest